Business Tower Nürnberg

-The Business Tower Nürnberg (Nürnberg Geschäftsturm) is a high-rise office building in Nürnberg, Germany.
+The Business Tower Nürnberg (Nürnberg Geschäftsturm) is an office skyscraper in Nürnberg, Germany.
 Built between 1996 and 2000, the tower stands at 135 m tall with 35 floors and is the current tallest building in Nuremberg and the first 100 meters high-rise building in the city, as well as the 35th tallest in Germany.

 History

 A total of 110 designs and models were submitted for the architectural competition for the new building announced by the Nuremberg Insurance Company in October 1992.
 In addition to 100,000 m^{2} and 4,500 workplaces, the client wanted a company canteen, a printing works, conference and meeting rooms, a material warehouse, as well as an underground car park with at least 1,000 parking spaces and spacious outdoor areas.
 On March 19, 1993, the first prize went to the architects Friedrich Biefang and Peter Dürschinger, who optimized their design from 1994 to 1996.

 On June 3, 1996, the symbolic groundbreaking ceremony took place on the site acquired on June 1, 1992.
 The foundation stone was laid on December 11, 1996.
 The first construction phase of the new general management was inaugurated on September 8, 1998, and work on the second construction phase had already begun in parallel.
 The tower grew by one floor per week during the construction phase, so that the tower reached its final height in spring 2000.
 With the completion of the second construction phase, the 34-story business tower was also completed.
 The ceremonial inauguration of the entire complex took place on October 12, 2000.
 At that time, the BTN was the tallest office building in Bavaria; today it is the second tallest.
 A few days after the official inauguration, the Nuremberg Insurance Company invited people to the first open day, which was attended by around 30,000 visitors.